XinFinOrg/Docs-XF/docs/general/faq.md

 	A Slashed node will be 'kicked out' for the next 4 epochs.
 	At the 5th epoch after being slashed, the slashed masternode can go back to the candidate list.

-!!! quote "How do I update my Masternode to the newest version?"
-    Run this command: `pip3 install -U tmn && tmn update && tmn start`

 !!! quote "How many nodes I am allowed to run?"
     As many as you can.